 The tunnel and shafts act like large drains pulling in water from all directions.
-They will also like cause lake water to be pulled into the surface aquifers and may also cause contamination from nearby environmental cleanup sites to move into drinking water wells.
+They will also likely cause lake water to be pulled into the surface aquifers and may also cause contamination from nearby environmental cleanup sites to move into drinking water wells.
 Without treatment, the water in these wells could present serious health hazards to residents.

 There are so many unanswered questions, making it premature for these permits to be reviewed by the state.

-The slurry, or drilling mud, Enbridge plans to use in excavating the tunnel is a big concern considering the 5 million gallons a day of wastewater Enbridge proposes discharging into Lake Michigan as part of its tunnel construction.
+The slurry, or drilling mud Enbridge plans to use in excavating the tunnel, is a big concern considering the 5 million gallons a day of wastewater Enbridge proposes discharging into Lake Michigan as part of its tunnel construction.